LEB-EPFL/MitoSplit-Net/README.md

 Graphical tools to show input data overlapped with output data, compare two outputs, show performance metrics and more.

 For more information and examples of each pipeline, please have a look at the notebook of the corresponding module.

+## Contributions
+We thank @shedabnjm for the helpful discussion and input.